“A person’s a person, no matter how small.””

 -Dr. Seuss

 I am experienced working with children, teens, and families in various settings.
 I’m passionate about child advocacy and have published and consulted in these areas.
-I have experience and expertise working with these issues:
+I have expertise working with these issues:

 - Anxiety and panic